 Upon successful completion of this course, students should be able to:

-Apply tourism supply/demand principles as the basic for policy and planning.
+Apply tourism supply/demand principles for policy and planning.

 Identify possible career opportunities in this field.